No. 6 Nebraska Cornhuskers (#24/#25)

 Rachel Theriot came on strong in conference play to earn a unanimous selection to the Big Ten All-Freshman Team.
 Theriot finished regular-season Big Ten play among the top six freshmen in scoring, rebounding and assists.
 Her 7.9 points per game in Big Ten play trailed only Northwestern’s Maggie Lyon and Ohio State’s Ameryst Alston among all league rookies, while Theriot’s 3.5 assists led Big Ten freshmen.
 Her 3.4 rebounds ranked sixth.

 Theriot produced the best game of her career against Iowa Feb.
 24, when she erupted for 15 of her career-high 19 points in the second half to help the Huskers pull away.
 She added 11 points, including eight in the second half, to help bring NU back from a late five-point deficit for a 55-53 win at Wisconsin Feb.
-28. It was her fifth double-figure scoring effort in Big Ten play.
+28. It was her sixth double-figure scoring effort of the year and fifth in Big Ten play.

 Theriot helped spark Nebraska’s 10-game winning streak with 13 points on a career-high three three-pointers while dishing out a career-best eight assists in NU’s win at Minnesota on Jan.
 20. The effort earned her Big Ten Freshman-of-the-Week honors for the second time.